brandoncdavidson/pgs_mediation_mcs/README.md

 # "Language and Non-verbal Cognition are Early Developmental Markers of Genetic Influences on Academic Achievement"

-A repository for the research study *"Verbal and Non-verbal Cognition are Early Developmental Markers of Genetic Influences on Academic Achievement"*.
+A repository for the research study *"Language and Non-verbal Cognition are Early Developmental Markers of Genetic Influences on Academic Achievement"*.
 Link to the Preprint here: [LINK TO BE ADDED].

 This repository is broken down into three sub-sections: